Skip To Top Navigation Skip To Content Skip To Section Navigation Skip To Footer

 THE SOLUTION: NORMALIZE OUR BIOLOGY

-Here's the part most organizations miss: they have the onboarding conversation once, check the box, and move on.
+Most organizations have the onboarding conversation once, check the box, and move on.
 But our nervous system doesn't work that way.
-Trust isn't built in a single conversation — it's built through consistent signals, over time, that your leaders and team still have your back.
-One key to highly effective teams are weekly meetings where people share wins and challenges.
-Another is regular offsites.
-Atlassian has found that doing offsites every four months measurably keeps their teams connected and engaged.
+Trust isn't built in a single conversation — it's built through consistent signals, over time, that your pack has your back.

 WHAT YOUR ORGANIZATION GAINS

-When people feel physiologically safe to say what's actually happening, they ramp up faster.
+When people feel safe to say what's actually happening, they ramp up faster.
 They ask better questions sooner.
 They bring their real ideas to the table instead of waiting until they're sure enough to speak.
 They stay.
 And they bring up everyone's performance.

 You stop losing two years of potential.
 And you stop losing people who quietly decided the pack wasn't safe — right before they update their LinkedIn profile.